 The NUHS Whole Health Center-Chicago has partnered for several years with CommunityHealth, the largest volunteer-based free clinic in Illinois.
 Patients receive much needed care, and chiropractic interns gain experience in working with community health organizations.
 Learn more »

-National University's Whole Health Center in Lombard offers free acupuncture care for combat veterans suffering from post-traumatic stress disorder.
+National University's Whole Health Center in Lombard offers acupuncture care for combat veterans suffering from post-traumatic stress disorder.
 Learn more »